Worthington Industries, Inc. (WOR) CEO John McConnell on Q3 2020 Results - Earnings Call Transcript

 During the quarter we invested $21 million on capital projects, paid $13 million in dividends, and spent $21 million to repurchase 550,000 shares of our common stock.
 We have recently slowed down our CapEx spend and for the foreseeable future are prioritizing spend related to continuity of operations.

-Within our balance sheet and liquidity position, funded debt at quarter-end was flat sequentially at $699 million.
+Looking at our balance sheet and liquidity position, funded debt at quarter-end was flat sequentially at $699 million.
 Interest expense of $7 million was down $2 million from the prior year due to both debt refinancing and lower debt balances.

 We ended Q3 with over $100 million in cash and working capital of nearly $500 million.
 We also have over $500 million available to us under our revolving credit facilities.
 Our net debt to trailing EBITDA leverage ratio is roughly 1.9 times.
 Yesterday, the Board declared a $0.24 per share dividend for the quarter payable in June 2020.